centiservice/mats3_site/_docs/A-documentation.md

 ### Documentation @ mats3.io

 Step through the navigation pane to the left!
-[Start here!](/docs/message-oriented-rpc) This is meant to be a guided introduction to what Mats is.
-There's not much more on this site yet.
+[Start here!](/docs/message-oriented-rpc) This is meant to be a guided introduction to what Mats is, and the basics of using it.

 ### Documentation @ Mats<sup>3</sup> repo